RobertTDowling/stm32h7-heartrate-monitor/README.md

 Actually, the baseline estimate curve from the previous section comes tantalizingly close to cutting the peak in the right place, and ultimately something similar was used.
 But when noise levels got too high, it became too easy for stray wiggles to appear to be the start of another pulse.

-I considered many approaches
+I considered many approaches.

-Adding a small offset to the estimated baseline, but it would not work with a very wide range of signal/noise ratios.
+* Adding a small offset to the estimated baseline, but it would not work with a very wide range of signal/noise ratios.
-Looking at the slope of the data (like the Arduino sketch), but simply comparing neighboring samples would not be robust in the face of noise.
+* Looking at the slope of the data (like the Arduino sketch), but simply comparing neighboring samples would not be robust in the face of noise.
-Computing a local maximum and local minimum, say of the last 2 seconds of data, along with a fixed ratio like 1/3rd of the way between the minimum and maximum to set a threshold.
+* Computing a local maximum and local minimum, say of the last 2 seconds of data, along with a fixed ratio like 1/3rd of the way between the minimum and maximum to set a threshold.
 But it seemed like a lot of data to hang onto, and a lot of maxes and mins to compute on every sample.
 While a modern MCU could easily handle the load, it didn’t seem elegant.
 And when the new Nucleo proved to have much more ADC noise, that fixed ratio between low and high would have been a problem.
-Look a histogram of the last, say 2 seconds, of data, expecting a long tail on the right side, and put the threshold on the knee to the right of the mode.
+* Look a histogram of the last, say 2 seconds, of data, expecting a long tail on the right side, and put the threshold on the knee to the right of the mode.
 Way too much computation and no simple way to detect the distribution knee!
-Bandpass filter the data to only accept the peak.
+* Bandpass filter the data to only accept the peak.
 This almost makes the problem worse as such a tight filter rings like crazy.
 Now have you 5 peaks for every pulse!

 I finally landed on an asymmetric version of the EMA, where the α parameter varies based on whether the new data point is above or below the current moving average.
 (There is probably a name for this… if you know it, let me know!)